lmammino/loige.co/src/content/posts/2025-12-28_2025-a-year-in-review/index.md

 ...
 And if you'll have a chance to read it, make sure to leave us a review on Amazon or Goodreads.
 Reviews really help authors like us reach more readers!
 Probably the biggest gift you can give us, especially if you enjoyed the book!

+I'm not sure how much time I'll have for the book in 2026, but there's certainly some promotion work to do and I have a list of blog articles I want to write to complement the book's content.
+Stay tuned on the [Node.js Design Patterns blog](https://nodejsdesignpatterns.com/blog)!

 > A mind needs books as a sword needs a whetstone, if it is to keep its edge.
 > — Tyrion Lannister

-## Crafting Lambda Functions in Rust
+## Making progress on Crafting Lambda Functions in Rust

 [Crafting Lambda Functions in Rust](https://rust-lambda.com/) is a book I am co-authoring with the brilliant [James Eastham](https://jameseastham.co.uk/).
 It's a hands-on guide that teaches you how to build serverless applications on AWS using Rust, from the basics all the way to production-ready patterns.
 This one is a **self-published** project and while it's still a work in progress, it's already available as **early access** at a discounted price.
 The deal is simple: you get everything that's available now for a lower price, and any future updates are free.
 It's a sneak peek into the content as it develops, and a way to support the project too!